-If the instance has been added to a security group, check whether the security group configuration rules meet requirements.
-For details, see the description of Security Group in the cluster information table in Clusters.
-Then go to 4.
+If the instance has been added to a security group, check whether the security group configuration rules are appropriate.
+You can view the Security Group information on the Basic Information tab page of the cluster.
+Then, go to step 4.

 If the instance has not been added to the security group, go to the VPC page from the ECS instance details page, select a security group, and add the ECS to the group.